 Our Presbyterian Women are ready to accept donations for the Silent Auction to be held at the Annual Spring Tea on April 29.

-We plan to feature handmade goods such as doll clothes, handmade greeting cards, hand sewn items, etc. Further, if you can donate gift cards, tickets to sporting events, plays, concerts, even subscriptions to restaurants and theatres, etc. ñ we would be happy to receive them.
+Our plans are to feature handmade goods, antique items, and art items.
+Further, if you can donate gift cards for restaurants and movie theatres or tickets for entertainment events — we would be happy to receive them.
 All monies from this event will be donated to missions.

 To donate your items, please make arrangements with the church office by April 15.
 Thank you!

 Though the Birthday offering was begun to celebrate the 10th anniversary of the auxiliary (now Presbyterian Women), the idea of giving to a specific mission project each year caught on.
 Since then, the Birthday Offering has helped launch nearly 100 major mission projects that continue to improve the lives of women and children around the world today.
 The 2017 Birthday Offering Recipients are the following: